rust-lang/rust/text/0000-name-resolution.md

 name lookup could be done lazily (probably with some caching) so no tables binding names to definitions are kept.
 I prefer the first option, but this is not really in scope for this RFC.

+## `pub(restricted)`

+Where this RFC touches on the privacy system there are some edge cases involving the `pub(path)` form of restricted visibility.
+I expect the precise solutions will be settled during implementation and this RFC should be amended to reflect those choices.

 # References